kaust-vislab/fastai-gpu-data-science-project/README.md

-# pytorch-gpu-data-science-project
+# fastai-gpu-data-science-project

-Repository containing scaffolding for a Python 3-based data science project with GPU acceleration using the [PyTorch](https://pytorch.org/) ecosystem.
+Repository containing scaffolding for a Python 3-based data science project with GPU acceleration using the [Fast.ai](https://www.fast.ai/) ecosystem.

 ## Creating a new project from this template